prashiddhath/Bank-Program/README.md

 # Bank-Program

 ## About
 A simple banking program to register clients and carry out bank transaction.
 Bank accounts are saved as a file and the account details is loaded every time user wants to view summary or carryout transaction.
-The file will contain all of the account owner's transaction history from the time account was registered to now.
+The file will contain all of the account owner's transaction history from the time account was registered until now.

 ## Setup and Deployment
 Download the files, from the GitHub repository, to your Desktop in a folder called Bank and then open your terminal.